What are the best ETFs for my RRSP?

 Before I list those funds, I want to tell you I’m a fan of using my RRSP for U.S. assets more over time.
 I state this because I tend to use my TFSA and non-registered account today for strictly Canadian assets (Canadian dividend paying stocks in fact).
 There is a challenge in focusing on our country for stock investing only: our S&P/TSX composite index is largely 30-40% financials, around 20% energy, and a mix of other sectors although in far lower quantities.

-By adding some U.S. ETFs or U.S. dividend ETFs (like I own) to your portfolio, inside your RRSP, I feel that’s a great way to diversify away from Canadian financials and energy stocks.
+By adding some U.S. ETFs to your portfolio, inside your RRSP, I feel that’s a great way to diversify away from Canadian financials and energy stocks.
 By owning some diversified, low-cost U.S. ETFs, you will gain some deeper exposure to healthcare and consumer discretionary sectors to name a few (where our beautiful country is however very historically weak).

-Beyond the U.S. dividend ETFs I highlighted in that post above, I think any of the following U.S.-listed ETFs could be outstanding choices for your long-term RRSP investing plan:
+Beyond the U.S. dividend ETFs I highlighted in that post above, I think any of the following U.S.-listed ETFs could be outstanding choices for your long-term RRSP investing plan (MERs current to the time of this post):

 *You’ll notice my asterisk above for Vanguard’s VT fund.
 While VT is a U.S-listed ETF, it invests in global stocks as well including ~3% of its holdings from Canada.
 For a puny 0.09% MER, you can own >8,000 global stocks via VT – an incredible bang for your investing buck.